girder/girder_worker/docs/plugins.rst

     <GIRDER_OUTPUT> ::= {
         "mode": "girder",
-        "parent_id": <the _id value of the folder or item to upload into>, "host": <the hostname of the girder server>, "format": "text",
+        "parent_id": <the _id value of the folder or item to upload into>, "format": "text",
         "type": "string"
-        (, "name": <optionally override name of the file to upload>) (, "port": <the port of the girder server, default is 80 for http and 443 for https>) (, "api_root": <path to the girder REST API, default is "/api/v1") (, "scheme": <"http" or "https", default is "http">) (, "token": <girder token used for authentication>)
+        (, "name": <optionally override name of the file to upload>) (, "api_url": <full URL to the API, can be used instead of scheme/host/port/api_root>) (, "host": <the hostname of the girder server.
+Required if no api_url is passed>) (, "port": <the port of the girder server, default is 80 for http: and 443 for https:>) (, "api_root": <path to the girder REST API, default is "/api/v1") (, "scheme": <"http" or "https", default is "http">) (, "token": <girder token used for authentication>)